 - Add flour to wet ingredients in three additions, being careful not to over mix the batter.

 - In the same bowl you used for the flour, add the chocolate chips.
 Sprinkle with 1 teaspoon flour and mix with your fingers until chocolate chips are dusted with flour.
-Stir the chips into the batter.
+Stir the chips and toasted walnuts into the batter.

-- Spoon batter evenly between the two prepared loaf pans.
-Bake for 55 minutes to one hour, until golden brown and cake tester comes out clean.
+- Bake for 35-40 minutes, until golden brown and cake tester comes out clean.

 - Cool on a rack for 20 minutes, then turn out the bread -- removing the parchment paper.
 Serve.